kxynos/embedded_hacking/frida/Frida_return_manipulation.md

 ```
 Note: if you don't *detach*, you won't see the messages.

-The next thing we want to do is intercept the function and return a different value. *Interceptor.attach(func2, {* allows us to use interceptor to attach to the specified funciton.
+The next thing we want to do is intercept the function and return a different value. *Interceptor.attach(func2, {* allows us to use interceptor to attach to the specified function.
 The *onLeave* has **retval** that we can then manipulate with *.replace()*.
 So we can now simply replace it with 0.

 ```python
 from __future__ import print_function